s0lst1c3/gamewarden/README.md

 If everything is working correctly, solder together a more permanent version, integrating it with the case you're using.
 Plug in the two external wireless adapters and add your external battery if you're using one.
 Congratulations: your GameWarden device is ready for use.

 todo:
-- fill in this section... software setup, hardware setup, etc
 - add table of contents (use this? https://github.com/ekalinin/github-markdown-toc)
-- Get GPIO to work with Python2